ronibd0/wp-bdm/docs/development/development-workflow.md

 3. `next-release` - All the pull requests should be made against this branch.
 4. `development` - The developers will manually merge the code into this branch to have it deployed to the dev site for testing.

-If you an code contributor then you can skip the Step #4, This will be done for you by one of the Astra team members.
+If you are a code contributor then you can skip the Step #4, This will be done for you by one of the Astra team members.

 ### Creating a pull request